-On December 12, 2022, the Company completed the Jacoby Acquisition, comprising of substantially all the assets of Schrader, Aragon & Jacoby Funeral Home, Mountain View Memorial Park and Bustard & Jacoby Funerals, Cremation, Monuments and Receptions, a group of businesses consisting of two stand-alone funeral homes and one stand-alone cemetery located in Cheyenne and Casper, Wyoming.
-The Jacoby Acquisition was financed through the Credit Facility and available cash on hand.
+On December 12, 2022, the Company completed its acquisition of substantially all the assets of Schrader, Aragon & Jacoby Funeral Home, Mountain View Memorial Park and Bustard & Jacoby Funerals, Cremation, Monuments and Receptions, a group of businesses consisting of two stand-alone funeral homes and one stand-alone cemetery located in Cheyenne and Casper, Wyoming.
+The acquisition was financed through the Credit Facility and available cash on hand.